-Over the past year we, like all organisations, have been significantly impacted by the Covid-19 pandemic.
+Like all organisations, we have been significantly impacted by the Covid-19 pandemic over the last two years.
 We began operating our business continuity arrangements in early February 2020 to ensure the continued delivery of the critical activities of a fire and rescue service.
-Our response was gradually escalated over the following weeks, and since the first national lockdown began in March 2020, all of our staff who were able to, worked from home.
+Our response gradually escalated after that and all of our staff who were able to, worked from home.